Meconium ileus usually results from cystic fibrosis.

 Meconium ileus is most often an early sign of cystic fibrosis Cystic Fibrosis (CF) Cystic fibrosis is a hereditary disease that causes certain glands to produce abnormally thick secretions, resulting in tissue and organ damage, especially in the lungs and the digestive tract... read more .
-Cystic fibrosis is an inherited disorder that causes intestinal secretions to be abnormally thick and sticky, and the secretions stick to the lining of the intestine causing an obstruction.
-These extremely sticky secretions are the first indication of illness in 10 to 25% of children with cystic fibrosis.
+Cystic fibrosis is an inherited disorder that causes intestinal secretions to be abnormally thick and sticky, and the secretions stick to the lining of the intestine, causing an obstruction of the small intestine.
+These extremely sticky secretions are the first indication of illness in 10 to 20% of children with cystic fibrosis.
 Newborns with meconium ileus almost always develop other symptoms of cystic fibrosis later.
 Meconium plug syndrome Meconium Plug Syndrome Meconium plug syndrome is blockage of the large intestine with thick intestinal contents (meconium).
 Meconium plug syndrome may result from Hirschsprung disease or cystic fibrosis.
 Typically... read more is similar to meconium ileus except that it is the large intestine that is blocked by meconium.

 Meconium ileus is sometimes complicated by